odysmus/x-focus-mode/README.md

 ---

-All code is commented with the intention of making it easy for you to adapt it to your liking, preferences and workflow.
+This repository has been created for you to adapt it to your liking, preferences and workflow.

 Technology is to be enjoyed as a catalyst for manifesting your potential not to be enslaved by it.

-Unlock the creative force.
+Unlock your creative force.